AliMoamen/kanban-board/README.md

 ### Installation

-Before installation, make sure you have the terminal opened on the project folder.
+Before installation, make sure you have Node.js installed and the terminal opened on the project folder.
 Here are the commands that you need to execute on the terminal:

 1. Install the dependencies: